kubedb/cli/docs/guides/redis/quickstart/quickstart.md

 ## Pause Database

-When [TerminationPolicy](/docs/concepts/databases/redis.md#specterminationpolicy) is set to `Pause`, it will pause the Redis database instead of deleting it.
+When [TerminationPolicy](/docs/concepts/databases/redis.md#specterminationpolicy) is set to `Pause`, it will pause the Redis server instead of deleting it.
 Here, If you delete the Redis object, KubeDB operator will delete the StatefulSet and its pods but leaves the PVCs unchanged.
-In KubeDB parlance, we say that `redis-quickstart` Redis database has entered into the dormant state.
+In KubeDB parlance, we say that `redis-quickstart` Redis server has entered into the dormant state.
 This is represented by KubeDB operator by creating a matching DormantDatabase object.

 ```console
 $ kubedb delete rd redis-quickstart -n demo